systemcraft-labs/decision-intercept-standard/README.md

 Such materials **do not alter, override, or supersede** the original definition contained herein.

-Any future revisions, if ever issued, will be published as **explicitly versioned successors** and will not replace this canonical reference.
+Any future revisions, if ever issued, will be published only as **explicitly versioned successor documents** and will not replace this canonical reference.

-**Freeze date:** 2025-12-28
+**Freeze date:** December 28, 2025
 **Status:** Canonical reference — frozen for long-term citation

 ---